noodle-run/noodle/README.md

 > **Warning**
 > This is a work-in-progress and not the finished product.
 >
+> Noodle is in it's very early days of development and there is not much going on for the product right now.
+> We are working hard to providing an initial version as soon as possible and also accepting contributions.
+>
 > Feel free to leave feature suggestions but please don't open issues for bugs or support requests just yet.
 >
 > Follow me on twitter [@ixahmedxii](https://twitter.com/ixahmedxii) for updates.